caatzz-z/caatzz-z/README.md

 i don't have a favorite project so far — i love my projects all equally ૮ ․ ․ ྀིა

 > disclaimer: i’m a **junior high student**, focusing on academics and personal life.
-> this portfolio is mainly for fun — to show my skills and share what i’ve made. ‧₊˚ ┊
+> im just here to show my skills and share what i’ve made. ‧₊˚ ┊

 ---